-Together with a Master in Fashion & Design Management from SDA Bocconi, Marie has an extensive background in the fashion industry, having worked as a fashion stylist & having collaborated with major brands such as Vivienne Westwood, Emanuel Ungaro, Fashion TV & Yoox.
+Together with a Master’s degree in Fashion & Design Management from SDA Bocconi, Marie has an extensive background in the fashion industry, having worked as a fashion stylist and collaborated with major brands such as Vivienne Westwood, Emanuel Ungaro, Fashion TV and Yoox.

-EU-Startups.com: Who had the idea for Marilicious and how was the startup-phase financed?
+When did you have the idea for Marilicious and how was the startup-phase financed?

 In the vision of providing a full stylistic experience, I then decided to re-construct Marilicious by integrating an online store and a fashion blog.